borunov65/TrainStation/README.md

 * Managing orders and tickets
 * Creates trains with train types and cargos with cargos types
 * Creates routes with stations and distances
-* Creates journeys with routes, trains, crews and tims of departure and arrival
+* Creates journeys with routes, trains, crews and times of departure and arrival
 * Filtering trains and journeys

 ## Author